Last Updated on January 2, 2023 by Dr Gustavo Assatourians DDS

-What is the relation between tooth extraction and pregnancy?.
+What is the relation between tooth extraction and pregnancy?
 Pregnancy changes many things in everyday life for a woman.
-It is that time of her life when certain precautions should be exercised in the mother’s best interests and the unborn child.
-Hormonal changes during pregnancy lead to several oral manifestations, including increased sensitivity, bleeding, inflammation, and overgrowth of gums, and changes in saliva.
+It is that time of her life when certain precautions should be exercised in the mother’s best interests and the unborn child’s.
+Hormonal changes during pregnancy lead to several oral manifestations, including increased sensitivity, bleeding, inflammation, overgrowth of gums, and changes in saliva.

 Taking preventive measures is essential to ensure you do not end up needing a tooth extraction or any other dental complications:

-– See your dentist regularly for check-up and teeth cleaning
+- See your dentist regularly for check-ups and teeth cleaning

 - Minimize sugar intake to prevent tooth decay